FaisalAlruwaili1/COVID-19-Forecasting/README.md

 The project contains the following files:

 - `README.md` — This file, containing project overview and instructions
-- `covid_analysis.py` — Main Python script for data analysis and forecasting
+- `Python-Script` — Main Python script for data analysis and forecasting
 - `Data` — COVID19 Dataset

 ## Contributing